 When the city was an important trading post on the Silk Route, visiting merchants had to bathe in the waters before entering the city walls.
 Even the city’s name derives from the old Georgian word for 'warm', tbili.

 Today, most of the thermal baths are found in the Abanotubani district.
 The baths follow the Persian tradition of allowing the hot, sulphurous water to bubble up naturally.
 Most of the baths are utilitarian, built during Soviet times, but some look like they are straight out of 1001 Arabian Nights.
 Whichever bath you choose, the ritual is the same: a 15-minute soak in a hot bath, followed by a scrub, massage and ice-cold rinse.
 Invigorating stuff.

 Wine is central to Georgia’s national identity – and for good reason: Georgians have been producing excellent wine for over 8,000 years.

 This 'underground' is not a subway, but rather a vast cave city – located an hour west of Tbilisi.
-Dating back to the 2nd century BC, Uplistsikhe is a vast complex of pathways and steps that wind their way between ancient stone buildings that include houses, a theatre, a court, and a pagan church that was once used for sacrifices.
+Dating back to the second century BC, Uplistsikhe is a vast complex of pathways and steps that wind their way between ancient stone buildings that include houses, a theatre, a court and a pagan church that was once used for sacrifices.